-Schools information for parents/carers
+Education information for parents/carers

-In these early days, schools are handling lots of different demands, so please check their website first if you have any questions about the education of your child.
+Education settings are handling lots of different demands, so please check their website first if you have any questions about the education of your child.

-If you live in Hillingdon and your child is not on any school roll, email the School Placement and Admissions team at firstname.lastname@example.org.
+If you live in Hillingdon and your child is not on any school roll, email the school placement and admissions team at firstname.lastname@example.org.

 Guidance for parents and schools

-- Encourage your children to complete these and to contact friends by phone and/or email.
+- Pupils who are at home will be set activities by their school - please encourage your children to complete these and to contact friends by phone and/or email (following safety online).

 If you need support from the council, please email email@example.com or call 01895 556644.